-Yoga is the only activity/exercise, alongside swimming, that I genuinely enjoy and look forward to and don’t just do for the health benefits or because I feel I should.
+Yoga is the only exercise, alongside swimming, that I genuinely enjoy and look forward to.
+I don’t just do for the health benefits or because I feel I should.
 Since taking up yoga, I feel better both physically and mentally.
 It allows me to relax, unwind and take time for myself.

 1. It’s a workout

 When I first started doing yoga, I honestly thought it would be a breeze.
 At the time I started, I was going to the gym four times a week and was probably the fittest I’d ever been.
-Someone mentioned to me that I should practice yoga and I thought to myself ha, this will be a piece of cake.
+Someone mentioned to me that I should try yoga and I thought to myself ha, this will be a piece of cake.

 My first time trying out yoga was an hour session at my gym.
 I turned up and took a glance around the room and saw a mixture of ages and genders.
-I foolishly thought that if people a lot older than me could do it then I’d come out of the session a pro.
+I foolishly thought that if people a lot older than me could do it, then I’d come out of the session a pro.

 Even more wrong.